 "Dedicated to the preservation and enjoyment of skiing with wooden skis"

-Tell me about the different types of wooden skis
+FAQTell me about the different types of wooden skis The earlier composition of wooden skis was solid wood.

-Click Here for details on wooden ski characteristics
+Click Here for details on wooden ski characteristics What is Lignostone?

 Where can I find a piece of lignastone to repair my base edges?